 Interior Treatment

 Applying a plant-based insecticide spray to the interior of your home can help to eliminate an infestation.
-Our Home Bug Spray is formulated with plant essential oils, which makes it a more environmentally and family-friendly solution.
-It kills on contact and provides you with residual repellency to help keep pests from returning.
+Our Home Bug Spray is formulated with plant essential oils, which makes it a more environmentally and family-friendly solution when used as directed.
+It kills pests and provides you with residual repellency protection to help keep bugs from returning.

 Plant Treatment